 Barcelona has long been a popular destination for travelers looking to enjoy the beauty that Spain as to offer.
-With its proximity to Montserrat and endless beaches, Barcelona has a landscape as inviting as its man-made attractions and is therefore one of northern Spain’s most frequently visited cities.
+With its proximity to Montserrat and endless beaches, Barcelona has a landscape as inviting as its man-made attractions and is, therefore, one of northern Spain’s most frequently visited cities.
 However, with Spain’s Atlantic coast offering a different yet equally charming side of Spanish life, when it comes to choosing your next Spanish holiday, why not consider some of the country’s unsung highlights?
 This includes stunning beaches, amazing museums, tasty Pintxos (which are like the normal Spanish Tapas on steroids) and much much more

 Not a Tolkien character, Bilbao is the 14th century capital of Biscay, located in the North of Spain, not far from the famous beach town of San Sebastian.
 Its annual Semana Grande (Big Week) Festival in August sees entertainers and musicians take to the streets, supported by firework displays and ticketed games and events.
 Keep an eye on the website for the 2014 programme (and you might need Google Translate to help!).

 If you’re visiting at any other time of year, or on a road trip perhaps, there is still plenty to see and do.
 Visit Frank Gehry’s iconic Guggenheim Museum, relax in Dona Casilda Park or stroll through the city centre to admire the architecture of Legorreta and Moneo.
 You can revitalize your spirit in one of Bilbao’s many churches and cathedrals, which include the magnificent Basilica of Begona and the Gothic St James’ Cathedral, constructed in 1379.

 Leave all your thoughts of banks at the door!
 Coastal Santander is an excellent base for travelers hoping to traverse the almighty Picos de Europa limestone mountain range.
 Explore some of the world’s deepest caves and meet the shepherds behind the infamous Cabrales cheese.